 After they parade down Avenida da Liberdade on the evening of the 12th of June, the winner is announced.
 Alfama has won seven times for the past ten years, so I’d bet they’re a pretty strong contender.

 Tough call!
 I will not take sides, but I like Alfama.
 But I will always like Alfama any time of the year.
 It’s a personal choice.
 Bica is usually fun for its geographic peculiarity.
 I think someone at one point dubbed it the most tilted “arraial” of Lisbon.

 Then Graça, Mouraria, and Madragoa are also quarters to visit.
 The streets will be packed on the evening of June 12th to 13th, that’s the big day for the “santos populares”.
 Forget driving or taking public transport.
 And if you really want to feel the vibe of each quarter, you should try them all.

 Here’s an idea for a plan for “arraial” hopping: choose one for dinner (and get there early, before it starts to get crowded), one for buying a “manjerico”, and one for dancing (I would say not Bica… I really don’t want to see you tumbling down those rails for turning the wrong way).

 Have you been to Lisbon this time of year?
-Let us know what your experience was like.
-Share it with us on Facebook or Twitter.
-If you’re not much of a talker, follow us on Instagram and Pinterest for your daily dose of travel inspiration.
+Let me know what your experience was like.